fvtt-fria-ligan/morkborg-foundry-vtt/how-to-use-this-system.md

   * Followers work similarly to characters.
 They have a *Violence* tab to fight and a *Treasures* tab for inventory, equipping weapons or armor, etc.
   * Followers can be dragged out of the Followers compendium folder.
 Give players permission to control a Follower via the right click *Configure Permissions* context menu in the Actors Directory in the sidebar.
   * It's up to you to enforce the rule that the *Wild Wickhead* will carry up to five items for you.
-  * *Poltroon the Jester* and *Hamfund the Squire* are implemented as both follower and items in the compendiums, so you can play them how you prefer.
+  * *Poltroon the Jester*, *Hamfund the Squire*, and *Barbarister the Incredible Horse* are implemented as both follower and items in the compendiums, so you can play them how you prefer.

+## Container Actors
+  * In addition to the usual *container* Item type (e.g., the backpack), there is a *container* Actor type.
+This allows you to option to represent things like the Small Wagon and Donkey as tokens on the map, store items separately inside them, etc.
+  * Currently drag-and-drop from anything to a container actor will duplicate the dragged/dropped item.
+You have to manually delete it (or decrement quantity) from the source.

 ## Settings
   * There are user-configurable settings for alternate font and color schemes (upper right *Game Settings* icon button => *Configure Settings* button => *System Settings* tab).
 This can be helpful if anyone find the default fonts or colors hard to read, or if more eye-bleeding colors are desired :)